20 Ways Meditation Can Help Reduce CTE Symptoms

 Certainly, like any other athlete, I thought it was natural to let details like that slip because of “the bright lights”, the fast paced gameplay, and the natural progression of the game with the hits involved.
 This moment my dad and I still share, it was a pivotal moment in my life, not necessarily in the moment, but as I grew older and with further contemplation I realized this was the beginning of the signs and symptoms of the result of repetitive hits to the head.
 My Short term memory had grown terrible.
 I would forget many small details throughout my days, and it would frustrate those around me.
 It’s scary to think that the life you have created may be taken away from you because you cannot remember the defining moments of your day to make up the big picture.
 Something had to change.

 I remember when I was in my last year of college studying for finals.
 Football had been in my past for 2-3 years at this point.
 I remember I had a big final coming up to essentially determine my letter grade in the class.
-To this point, my college career had been defined by the amount of adderall I would take the week prior to finals to cram for the entire quarter into one week.
-I was oblivious to the lifestyle I had sustained by relying on adderall to study for tests, to procrastinate the way I did, and to mask the kind of student I thought I had become.
+To this point, my college career had been defined by the amount of incessant thoughts and scattered ideas.
+My work was a culmination of trying to gather scattered ideas and putting them into incomplete work.
+I remember thinking to myself, “how am I going to advance my career if I can’t keep my attention focused to finish a college quarter?”

 In a panic, I googled “ways to increase concentration”.
 Thankfully, one of the results that came up was meditation.
 I didn’t have many other options, so I gave it a shot.

 So I laid down in my bed and found a 20 minute guided mindfulness meditation on youtube.
-That night, I studied calmly and efficiently for hours into the wee hours of the morning.
+After completing the meditation hat night, I studied calmly and efficiently for hours into the wee hours of the morning.
 I aced my test, and from then on, I have made meditation a part of my daily routine.

 I think the most fascinating ailment of CTE is the loss of executive motor functioning.
 Simply put, this relates to getting things done and being productive; paying attention, organizing, planning, prioritizing, starting tasks and staying focused on them to completion, understanding different points of view, regulating emotions, and self-monitoring.